 One of the most important time in a Muslim’s life during the holy month Ramadan is iftar time (Breaking of fast).
 This holy moment is usually spent with your friends, family, neighbors or even your coworkers which at times may be non-Muslims as well.

-Muslims feel immense pride for us Muslims to share the rites of Ramadan.
+Muslims feel immense pride to share the rites of Ramadan.
 While non-Muslims are most welcomed for iftar at a Muslims place, there are certain rules which need to be met.
+Recommended: Why Non-Muslims can't enter Makkah and Madina?

 To avoid putting Muslims into an unpleasant situation, it is best to be on time as late arrivals might not be entertained.